-Between the two coffee varieties Arabica is the most desirable species with coffee drinkers.
-However, Robusta does have ts place in the coffee-drinking world and you’ll be surprised to hear that Robusta is in some of the least desirable and some of the most prized brews in the world.
+Between the two coffee varieties, Arabica is the most desirable species with coffee drinkers.
+However, Robusta does have its place in the coffee-drinking world, and you’ll be surprised to hear that Robusta is in some of the least desirable and some of the most prized brews in the world.

 For example, almost all of the cheap instant coffee is made from Robusta coffee beans.
-Which is understandable, seeing as Robusta is the cheaper bean and sells for less than Arabica, because it is less fragile and has a longer harvest season.
+Which is understandable, seeing as Robusta is the cheaper bean and sells for less than Arabica because it's less fragile and has a longer harvest season.

 But on the other end of the scale, Robusta is also the go-to bean of choice for some of the most revered Italian espressos.